ilazoja/project-plus-memory-tools/netplay_music_player/README.md

 # Acknowledgements

-DukeItOut for the very robust P+ music system and tlst file format
+DukeItOut for the very robust and well documented P+ music system and tlst file format

+Eon for pointer/memory paths

 soopercool101 for tlst parsing reference from [BrawlCrate](https://github.com/soopercool101/BrawlCrate) and tlst editing